 Educator Classes and Events

-The Ohio Craft Museum offers professional-development workshops for educators each academic year.
-Previous topics include narrative clay sculpture, taught by Columbus artist Julie Byrne and more recently a 3 month series called Art + Mindfulness; workshops designed to inspire individuals to create art with more meaning.
-To receive emails about upcoming educator events, please add your email to the form below.
+The Ohio Craft Museum offers professional development workshops for educators each academic year.
+Previous topics include narrative clay sculpture, taught by Columbus artist Julie Byrne, and a three-month series on Art + Mindfulness, which are workshops designed to inspire to create art with meaning.
+To read more about this series click here.
+To receive emails about upcoming educator programs, please add your email to the form at the bottom of this page.